robolyst/osquant/content/papers/key-insights-limit-order-book/index.md

 # Order flow imbalance

-Volume imblance looks at the total amount of volume in the limit order book.
-A draw back is that some of this volume may come from orders that are old and contain less relavant information.
+Volume imbalance looks at the total amount of volume in the limit order book.
+A draw back is that some of this volume may come from orders that are old and contain less relevant information.
 We can instead look at the volume of recent orders.
 This idea is call **order flow imbalance**.
 You can do this by either tracking individual market and limit orders which requires level 3 data.
 Or, you can look at the changes in the limit order book.

 Because level 3 data is expensive and usually only available to institutional traders, we'll focus on the changes in the limit order book.